5UXconsiderationsforgrocerystoreeCommerce

 Take Walmart’s online grocery platform—their cart has expanded from its usual position in the top-right corner and now inherits the screen real estate usually occupied by the sidebar.
 Walmart’s UX designers understand their users need to be able to quickly review their cart’s contents at a single glance.

-A How-To
+A how-to

 As UX practitioners, most of us are naturally averse to how-to’s and tutorials, the logic being that if the platform needs a hand-holding walkthrough, it’s not user-friendly enough.
 Having said that, most grocery eCommerce platforms are a blend between normal online retailer and delivery service.